-Mango Crumb Bars are great because they are deceivingly easy to make.
+Mango Crumb Bars is one of my favorite mango desserts.
+No only are they yummy, they are deceivingly easy to make.
 A few simple tips and tricks will give you everything you need to bake your heart out and never look back.

 My love for mangoes has led to a boat load of mango recipes on this blog.
 Everything from the traditional Thai Mango Sweet Sticky Rice dessert to Fish Tacos with Mango Peach Salsa.
 And now this.